dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 Under every `wc-id` key, include a new key called `ebay_ids`, which contains a list (or array in JSON speak)

 Now to fetch the categories that are in use.
 What I've done is fetch all products using `GetSellerList` and then issued a SQL query similar to the following:
 `SELECT DISTINCT category_name, category_id from items where active = 'Active';` on the `ebay_items.db` database.

 Finally, populate the lists for the categories with ids that are close enough in terms of the category description

-## Known Bugs and Issues

-Even though I was working on this on an off for a couple months, with about a month dedicated to the program, it's still got some issues.

-1. Uploaded images are duplicating on the site - This isn't a huge issue immediately, but it does mean that we'll be consuming double the storage space
-1. The Threading is behaving weirdly when starting the various queues - They seem to be waiting sequentially.
-This could be due to the fact that a Queue will block its parent thread until its child threads have been finished.
-1. We're not uploading product attributes (ItemSpecifics) due to the fact that they have to be mapped - Due to this, we are not even pulling the attributes
-1. There is currently no way to delete a product once it is marked as either completed or the end date has been reached on ebay

 ### MySQL - REMOVED

-This block here for historical reasons
+This block here for historical reasons.
+This program does not do anything with mysql.

 The parts that I couldn't get working within a reasonable timeframe are uploading product images and uploading ItemSpecifics (specs).